zetifinance/main-website-2023-fork/content/pages/home-page.md

                   url: /fleets/
       - tab:
           heading: For Financiers
-          image: /img/tesla.jpg
+          image: /img/shutterstock_2221825713.jpg
           main:
             rich_editor: >-
               **Generate attractive, risk-adjusted returns in a new clean asset class comparable to an investment in renewable energy**

-              Zeti acts as a platform for institutional financiers to invest into clean, connected vehicle fleets through a pay-per-mile (or km or kWh) model; managing automated payments and real-time financial and sustainability reporting for financiers via its digital platform, ZERO.
+              Zeti acts as a platform for institutional lenders to invest into clean, connected vehicle fleets through a pay-per-mile (or km or kWh) model; managing automated invoicing and payment collection; and real-time financial and sustainability reporting for lenders via our patent-pending digital platform.
             heading: Financiers
             buttons:
               - button: